dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/72-Feb-2024/exports-rn.md

 By exposing tables of metrics and dimensions, exports enable you to integrate with additional tools that don't natively connect with the dbt Semantic Layer, such as PowerBI.

-Exports are available on dbt Cloud [Team or Enterprise](https://www.getdbt.com/pricing/) plans, on dbt versions 1.7 or higher.
+Exports are available for dbt Cloud [Team or Enterprise](https://www.getdbt.com/pricing/) plans on dbt versions 1.7 or newer.

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/deploy_exports.jpg" width="90%" title="Adding --include-saved-query to the dbt build command in your job execution settings." />